-Single-person gait identification using WiFi CSI has demonstrated remarkable success, with numerous studies reporting accuracy exceeding 85-95\% in controlled environments~\cite{zhang2018crosssense, wang2018csi, ding2020wihi, custance2023classifying}.
-These systems exploit the unique biomechanical characteristics of individual walking patterns, which modulate CSI amplitude and phase as people move through wireless signals~\cite{jiang2018towards}.
-The success of single-person identification has motivated researchers to extend these techniques to multi-person scenarios, where multiple individuals are present simultaneously~\cite{xiao2012fifs, zhang2021widar3}.

-However, multi-person gait identification introduces a fundamental challenge: \textit{signal separation}.
-When multiple people move simultaneously, their gait signatures interfere and mix in the received CSI, creating a complex superposition that must be decomposed before individual identification can occur~\cite{shi2017smart}.
-This blind source separation problem has been addressed in various domains using methods such as Independent Component Analysis (ICA)~\cite{abuhoureyah2024multi}, tensor decomposition~\cite{tokcan2025tensor}, and wavelet transforms~\cite{hernandez2022wifi}.
-Yet, despite the availability of diverse separation algorithms, multi-person WiFi gait identification remains largely unexplored in the literature.
+Single-person gait identification using WiFi CSI has demonstrated strong performance in controlled settings, with multiple studies reporting high identification accuracy~\cite{zhang2018crosssense, wang2018csi, ding2020wihi, custance2023classifying,custance2026parameter,11298190}.
+These systems exploit biomechanical regularities in walking that modulate CSI amplitude and phase as people move through the wireless field~\cite{jiang2018towards}.
+This success motivates the extension to multi-person scenarios, where multiple individuals are present simultaneously~\cite{xiao2012fifs, zhang2021widar3}.
+However, multi-person gait identification introduces a fundamental challenge: \emph{signal separation}.
+When multiple people move simultaneously, their gait signatures interfere and mix in the received CSI, creating a superposition that must be decomposed before individual identification can occur~\cite{shi2017smart}.

-The limited existing work on multi-person WiFi sensing reveals a concerning pattern: systems either require complex hardware setups with modified firmware and specialized antenna arrays~\cite{zhang2021gaitsense}, or they achieve only modest performance when using commodity hardware~\cite{li2024spacebeat, rao2024novel}.
-This raises a critical question that has not been systematically investigated: \textit{Is the poor performance of multi-person gait identification due to algorithmic limitations that can be overcome with better signal processing, or does it stem from fundamental hardware constraints of commodity WiFi devices?}
+Blind source separation approaches such as Independent Component Analysis (ICA), tensor decomposition, and wavelet transforms provide potential algorithmic tools~\cite{abuhoureyah2024multi, tokcan2025tensor, hernandez2022wifi}, but multi-person WiFi gait identification remains relatively underexplored.
+The limited existing work suggests a concerning pattern: systems either depend on complex sensing configurations, such as modified firmware and specialised antenna arrays~\cite{zhang2021gaitsense}, or they achieve only modest performance when using commodity hardware~\cite{li2024spacebeat, rao2024novel}.
+This raises a key unresolved question: \emph{is poor multi-person performance primarily an algorithmic limitation, or does it stem from fundamental constraints of commodity WiFi devices?}